Walter Newman Haldeman: Career

 In 1843, Haldeman started the publication of a small newspaper called the Daily Dime.
 Haldeman renamed the newspaper in 1844 to the Louisville Courier.
 It was a pro-secessionist newspaper both before and during the Civil War.
 It was shut down by General Robert Anderson in September 1861, but Haldeman fearing arrest as a traitor, removed to Bowling Green, Kentucky, where he continued publication.
 After the war, in 1868, the Courier merged with its cross-town rival—the pro-Union Louisville Journal—to form the Louisville Courier-Journal.
 Haldeman became president of the new corporation.
 The combined paper is still in circulation and currently owned by the Gannett Company.

 Haldeman is also known as the founder of Naples, Florida, and the owner of the Major League Baseball team, the Louisville Grays; a charter member of the National League.
 His son, John Haldeman, played in one game for the Grays in 1877.

 Haldeman shied away from the spotlight, as a New York Times article from May 14, 1902, described him as "a man of unusual force of character, but remarkably modest, so that he resented any form of publicity about himself"; thus providing the spotlight for the Courier-Journal editor, Henry Watterson.

 Personal life

 Haldeman married Eliza Metcalfe of Cincinnati, Ohio, in 1844.
-They had six children, one who died in infancy and Lizzie, Isabel, William, Bruce and John.
+They had six children: Lizzie, Isabel, William, Bruce, John, and an unnamed child who died in infancy.

 Haldeman died in Louisville on the morning of May 14, 1902, from peritonitis following an injury from being hit by a street car a week prior.